anirban12d/material-tracker/README.md

 ## Deployment

 This is a static SPA that can be deployed to any static hosting service.
+Use the one-click deploy buttons at the top of this README, or follow the manual steps below.

 ### Vercel (Recommended)

+Click the **Deploy with Vercel** button above, or:

 1. Push your code to GitHub
 2. Import the repository in [Vercel](https://vercel.com)